Mia Martini: Withdrawal from the music scene

 Martini organised a farewell concert at the theatre Ciak in Milan, in which she records the album Miei compagni di viaggio: She recalled the most important stages of her musical growth through the reinterpretations of authors dear to her, including John Lennon, Kate Bush, Randy Newman, Vinícius de Moraes, Fabrizio De André, Francesco De Gregori and Luigi Tenco.
 To the choirs of "Big Yellow Taxi" by Joni Mitchell, there are her sister Loredana Bertè, her vocalist and friend Aida Cooper, Cristiano De André and Ivano Fossati.
 The concert ended with the song "Ed ora dico sul serio (...Non vorrei cantare più)" by Chico Buarque.

-The following year, the record company DDD again attempted to revive Martini's career by trying to get her to participate at the Sanremo Music Festival with "Spaccami il cuore", track written by Paolo Conte.
-The song, however, is discarded by the selection jury to enter the festival.
-Regarding this exclusion from Sanremo Music Festival, in an interview on Radio Kiss Kiss in 1995, Martini said:
+The following year, the record company DDD again attempted to revive Martini's career by trying to get her to participate in the Sanremo Music Festival with "Spaccami il cuore", a track written by Paolo Conte.
+The song, however, is discarded by the selection jury from entering the festival.
+Regarding this exclusion from the Sanremo Music Festival, in an interview on Radio Kiss Kiss in 1995, Martini said:

 "I was rejected by the jury of the Festival and I was personally rejected by Red Ronnie, who decided that I was someone bringing bad luck, I was an outdated singer and that my song was very bad.".

-Martini's contract with DDD was dissolved a few months later with the publication of the single, destined for Sanremo Festival and released in a few thousand copies.
-Thee B-side of the single was a track Martini wrote called "Lucy", which in the refrain uses an ancient rhyme from Bagnara Calabra (her native hometown): a prayer not to hate one another and not to move away.
-The track "Spaccami il cuore", rejected at Sanremo Festival in 1985, was be later sung by Miriam Makeba, with the title "Don't Break My Heart".
+Martini's contract with DDD was dissolved a few months later with the publication of the single, destined for the Sanremo Festival and released in a few thousand copies.
+The B-side of the single was a track Martini wrote called "Lucy", which in the refrain uses an ancient rhyme from Bagnara Calabra (her native hometown): a prayer not to hate one another and not to move away.
+The track "Spaccami il cuore", rejected at the Sanremo Festival in 1985, was later sung by Miriam Makeba, with the title "Don't Break My Heart".

 Marginalised by the music sector and visibly tested also by the end of her relationship with Fossati, Martini retreated to the Umbrian countryside, renting a flat in the small village of Calvi dell'Umbria.
 To make up for the considerable economic problems caused by her debts from the disputes with her previous record labels, she continued to perform in small gigs in provincial towns.